What can I expect to do in the workshop?

 I completed the four-day workshop, now what?

 Congratulations!
-We have seen participants have the most success when they continue on to the seven or twelve-week follow-up program.
+We have seen participants have the most success when they continue on to the twelve or fourteen-week follow-up program.
 This allows time and coaching to deepen and accelerate the practice of what you’ve discovered.

-Do I have to do the Inner Journey I before I do Inner Journey II and/or the Couple’s Communication Workshop?
+Do I have to do the Inner Journey Workshop before I do the Couple’s Workshop and the Individualized Programs?

 Yes, typically.
-The Inner Journey I workshop allows individuals to focus on themselves first.
-This lays the foundation for couples to be able to fully utilize and maximize their time in the couple’s workshop; and it lays the foundation for the more advanced work offered in Inner Journey II.
+The Inner Journey Workshop allows individuals to focus on themselves first.
+This lays the foundation for couples to be able to fully utilize and maximize their time in the couple’s workshop; and it lays the foundation for the more advanced work offered in individualized follow-up programs.

 Does this work for everyone?
 What if it doesn’t work for me?

 If you fully participate and are committed to the process, you will reap significant benefits and gain insights relevant to your life experiences.
 Our workshops are for all people seeking to live more conscious, freer and creative lives.